rubymonstas-zurich/rubymonstas-zurich.github.io/exercises/sinatra.md

      'Hello world!'
    end

-   +get '/curriculum' do
+   + get '/curriculum' do
    +   'This is our curriculum'
-   +end
+   + end
    ```

    You can visit [http://localhost:4567/curriculum](http://localhost:4567/curriculum) to see the result.
 If you get an error message, then maybe you forgot to restart the app?